vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Standardization of the language and its ecosystem implies a greater selection of compatible implementations and tooling for the end-user.

-With the language's ecosystem being properly funded, the language itself stays flexible, allowing for breaking changes.
+With the language's ecosystem being adequately funded, the language itself stays flexible, allowing for breaking changes.
 A flexible language stays modern, forever.

 Worths a shot, doesn't it?

 ## The New Beginnings

-Finally, it's the time to proudly announce another language I've come up with, an utopia-grade solution to replace both C++ and Rust once and forever!
+Finally, it's the time to proudly announce another language I've come up with, a utopia-grade solution to replace both C++ and Rust once and forever!

 So, what are the goals defined for the new language?